sensu/sensu-docs/content/sensu-go/5.16/reference/agent.md

 | events-rate-limit | |
 --------------|------
-description   | Maximum number of events per second that can be transmitted to the backend with the [agent events API](#events-post) type          | Float default       | `10.0` example       | {{< highlight shell >}}# Command line example
+description   | Maximum number of events per second that can be transmitted to the backend with the [agent events API][50]. type          | Float default       | `10.0` example       | {{< highlight shell >}}# Command line example